ironhack-labs/lab-javascript-basic-algorithms/README.md

   }
   ```

-  The initialization is where you declare a counter variable and set its initial value.
+  In initialization, you declare a counter variable and set its initial value.

   The condition is a boolean expression that is evaluated before each iteration of the loop.
 If the condition is `true`, the loop will continue.
 Once the condition turns `false`, the loop will terminate.